davidjwiner/davidjwiner.github.io/_posts/2017-11-22-ch-ch-changes.md

 <img class='small-inline-image' src='/assets/ch-ch-changes/gsb.jpg'/>

 Hey dear readers, a couple of updates.
 First, I finished up my data science gig at Pure over the summer and started this fall as an MBA student at Stanford.
-We're on the quarter system here, and the first quarter (of six) is actually almost done, which means that I have read nearly one sixth of *How to Make Friends and Influence People*. <!--more-->
+We're on the quarter system here, and the first quarter (of six) is actually almost done, which means that I can tell you more than you ever wanted to know about revenue recognition 🤓 (but little about anything else).

 Second, I decided that it was high time to get started with a project I've been meaining to put together for at least the last six months: **my ice cream map**.
 The current version has nine of my favorite scoop shops from around the country.
 Frankly, I was hoping for 10 shops since 10 is a nice, round number.
-Alas, I could not think of another one that was quite on the same level as these nine, and I didn't want to force it.
+Alas, I could not think of another one that was quite on the same level as these nine, and I didn't want to force it. <!--more-->

 <iframe src="https://www.google.com/maps/d/embed?mid=1LFThFkpfbs1kYSGfQ2TCXa7L1S8&hl=en" width="640" height="480"></iframe>